Home > Residents > Taxes & Duties > Tax Return Filing, Enquiry & Payment > Tax Payment Methods > Payment from Overseas

 P.O.
 Box 28282,

-Gloucester Road Post Office,
+Concorde Road Post Office,

-Hong Kong
+Kowloon, Hong Kong

 You may send in your local currency crossed cheque payable to “The Government of the HKSAR”.
-Please write down on the back of the cheque the tax file number and Shroff Account Number of the tax bill you want to pay.
-The cheque and payment voucher should be sent to:
+Please write down on the back of the cheque the tax file number and the Shroff Account Number of the tax bill you want to pay.
+The cheque and the payment voucher should be sent to:

 The Commissioner of Inland Revenue

-Gloucester Road Post Office
+Concorde Road Post Office,

-Hong Kong
+Kowloon, Hong Kong

 You may arrange your tax payments through your friends or relatives in Hong Kong, who may pay by phone, by bank ATM, via the Internet, in person or by post on your behalf.